Bnoure/Bnoure/README.md

 Added the `Mon 11 Sept 2023`

-Last update on Mon Aug 17 2026
+Last update on Tue Aug 18 2026

-**137 day before 2027 ⏱**
+**136 day before 2027 ⏱**

-🤖 This README.md is updated with hate, by Gabot ❤️
+🤖 This README.md is updated with cruelty, by Gabot ❤️